 - Earn your investment back as soon as possible

-What they teach works and if you put in a sincere effort, you could have a new income stream within the next 30 to 90 days.
+What Kristin teaches works and if you put in a sincere effort, you could have a new income stream within the next 30 to 90 days.

-If you want to get a feel for Gina and Kristin’s teaching style, be sure to save your seat to their free workshop on becoming a Pinterest virtual assistant.
+If you want to get a feel for Kristin’s teaching style, be sure to save your seat to her free workshop on becoming a Pinterest virtual assistant.

 How are you planning on making money with Pinterest this year?